03Sep2025

 Most Independent firms promise freedom, which is why many RMs leave banks.
 However, too much freedom creates risk, and too much control kills motivation.
 Striking the right balance takes skill, trust, structure, and honest dialogue.

 RMs want to know where they stand.
 Clear goals and simple payout models create focus.
-If an RM performs well, they should see it on paper and in their pay.
+If an RM performs well, they should see the benefits reflected in their performance and compensation.
 Many banks still avoid transparent ratios, but independents often lead the way, which gives them an edge.

 Independent firms work best when RMs feel like entrepreneurs.
 That means leadership must shift.
 No micro-management.
 No old-school sales pressure.
 Instead, coaching, clarity, and shared ambition.